Professor Scott Davis

 Secretary since 2014

-Michael Woodward was born in Cairns as the eldest son of Pip and Charles Woodward, the founders of COUCH, as well as the iconic CaPTA Group of tourism companies.
-Michael attended the University of Queensland where he completed a Bachelor of Commerce.
+Michael Woodward was born in Cairns, the eldest son of Pip and Charles Woodward, founders of COUCH and the CaPTA Group of tourism companies.
+He earned a Bachelor of Commerce from the University of Queensland.

-Michael has worked within the family business for more than 22 years.
-He started his career as the group accountant and moved into various management roles for the business.
-One of his favourite projects was overseeing the construction and implementation of the Cairns ZOOM attraction.
+Michael has over 22 years’ experience in the family business.
+He began as group accountant and progressed through various management roles.
+One of his standout projects was overseeing the construction and launch of the Cairns ZOOM attraction.

-Michael resides in Cairns with wife, Darlene, and two spoilt rescue dogs, Theo and Mya.
-He is passionate about engaging with the community, which is a trait Michael has inherited from his parents.
+Michael lives in Cairns with his wife Darlene and their two rescue dogs, Theo and Mya.
+He is passionate about giving back to the community, a value he inherited from his parents.

 “Since becoming part of the COUCH committee, I have come to appreciate the immense efforts of this and previous committees.
 I am extremely proud of the efforts Mum and Dad have put in to lay the groundwork for the organisation COUCH is today and look forward to contributing to COUCH’s continuing success.
 I am particularly excited by the events and fundraising aspect of my role, as COUCH has a history of attracting entertaining, motivating and inspiring people.”